rumman99/Todo-App/README.md

 Live Site: https://todo-app-puce-eta.vercel.app

 Fully Functional React Todo-App using TailwindCss, Ant Design UI components and implement Localstorage for saving Todos.
 User can Mark as Complete their todo and also can see completed todos anytime from Completed Tab.
 3 Type Of user Priority Available right now High, Medium and Low.
+User can Read, Add, Delete and modify their todos any time :)

                                 ##TODO App##